-- report the matter to [DFFH Child Protection](#) if you consider the child to be in need of protection due to child abuse, or that they have been, are being or are at risk of being harmed due to any form of abuse, including family violence.
+- report sexual abuse and grooming to Victoria Police - report the matter to [DFFH Child Protection](#) if you consider the child to be in need of protection due to child abuse, or that they have been, are being, or are at risk of being harmed due to any form of abuse, including family violence.
 If after hours, call the Child Protection Emergency Service on 13 12 78 - report internally to the principal, or a member of the leadership team if the principal is unavailable - contact MACS SWISS.